Computing and statistical data analysis: remote login info

 • From the top of the column on the left, click on Session.
 Enter for the host name linappserv1.pp.rhul.ac.uk as shown here.
 The protocol SSH should be selected.

-Note that the main difference between Xming and cygwin is that cygwin provides a complete emulated unix environment on a windows computer.
-This is nice but for us it's not necessary.
+• Note that the main difference between Xming and cygwin is that cygwin provides a complete emulated unix environment on a windows computer.
 Xming will simply allow you to create e.g. an x-windows terminal window (an xterm) and from there you connect to another linux machine with ssh.

 For some of the course exercises it may be necessary to download files from the web and then to transfer these files to the RHUL linux cluster, linappserv1.pp.rhul.ac.uk.